intertect/intertect/src/content/lesson_1/part_2.md

 The memory abstraction is just like the register abstraction.
 It provides the two methods `memory.read(location)` and `memory.write(location.value)`.
 You won't use memory until a later part, but now you know why it's there!

+## Globals
+The globals variable is an *Object* that is used for storing global values.
+If you have worked with data structures or databases, this effectively acts as a key-value storage system.
+You should *not* have to use this outside of a subsequent lesson, where we remind you of the interface for this.
+However, if you wish to use it, simply read/write to it as a standard JS object with:

+- `read`: To read a field `property`, simply do `globals[property]`
+- `write`: To write to a field `property`, simply use `globals[property] = value`
+- `contains`: To check whether `property` has been set in this globals space,
+use: `globals.hasOwnProperty(property)`

 # Your Task
 You task in this part is to implement the following instruction: